openmrs/openmrs-book-developer-manual/en/Technology/getSetUp.md

   mvn jetty:run
 ```

 Now you may access OpenMRS using the url ```http://localhost:8080/openmrs```.
 This should let you run a wizard which will guide you through setting up your database.
-The Wizard will allow you to configure you instance in a number of ways, and offers multiple options to help you point to what datbase you want to use, and what data you wish to include by default.
+The Wizard will allow you to configure you instance in a number of ways, and offers multiple options to help you point to what database you want to use, and what data you wish to include by default.

 > **NOTE:** If you run into issues with Out of Memory exceptions from Java, try running: